 If it happens only when you’re running hot water, then the problem is probably in the water heater.
 You may be able to solve the problem by switching the standard magnesium or aluminum anode rod with an aluminum/zinc alloy rod.
-Contact a plumbing professional for a proper inspection.
+Contact a professional plumber for a proper inspection.

 If the smell is in both the hot and cold water: